The Ultimate Checklist for Nonprofit Startups

 How much will it cost to provide your programs?

 It's important to understand what resources you'll need to carry out your programs.
 To start a nonprofit, plan for several startup costs including the IRS fee to file for tax exempt status, which ranges from $275 to $600.
 If you'd like our help starting a nonprofit, our startup packages start at $1550.
-You’ll also need to think about any costs to running your program like supplies, hiring staff, or renting or buying space.
+You’ll also need to think about any costs of running your program like supplies, hiring staff, or renting or buying space.

 5.